csalmeida/ruby-fundamentals/README.md

 > Local variables inside methods only have scope inside methods.

 Global, class and instance variables will have scope both outside and inside methods.
-This will be expanded later.
+This will be [expanded on at a later chapter](https://github.com/csalmeida/ruby-classes-and-modules).

 ```ruby
 # custom-methods/variable-scope.rb